 Before discarding food, try these tips* to extend the life of your food and reduce food waste!

-Wilted Food – Soaking in ice water for 5 to 10 minutes may reinvigorate wilted veggies.
+Wilted Food – Soaking in ice water for 5 to 10 minutes may reinvigorate wilted veggies, navigate to this site.

 Stale Food – Toast stale chips and crackers for a minute or two in a regular or toaster oven to crisp them.